-- CT scan is another type of x-ray which produces cross-sectional images and can be used to determine the extent of cancer and look for signs of metastasis.
+- CT scan is another type of x-ray that produces cross-sectional images and can be used to determine the extent of cancer and look for signs of metastasis.
 This may have to be performed at a specialist veterinary facility or a human hospital (as was the case with my cat).

 - MRI an advanced form of imaging using a magnetic field and radio frequencies to produce images of the internal body.

-Treatment depends on the location of cancer and can be divided into two categories.
+Treatment depends on the location of the cancer and can be divided into two categories.
 Curative, which aims to cure the cat.
 Palliative, which aims to make your cat comfortable, and if possible, increase his lifespan, but this won’t cure him.
 Treatment depends on the location of the tumour and if cancer has spread to other parts of the body.

 Many veterinarians will refer you to a specialist veterinary hospital to treat a cat with cancer.

-If the cancer is on a limb, surgical removal will be necessary.
+Surgery: If the cancer is on a limb, surgical removal will be necessary.
 Cats recover remarkably well from limb amputations and can live quite happily on three legs.
-After surgery, your veterinarian may recommend chemotherapy and radiotherapy, even if cancer hasn’t metastasised.
+After surgery, your veterinarian may recommend chemotherapy and radiotherapy, even if the cancer hasn’t metastasised.
 The prognosis for cats with no signs of metastasis is excellent.

-Radiotherapy uses gamma rays, x-rays or electron beams to kill cancer cells.
+Radiotherapy: Radiotherapy uses gamma rays, x-rays or electron beams to kill cancer cells.
 It can treat cancers in parts of the body where surgical removal is not possible, such as the nasal cavity.

 If cancer has spread, most often to the lungs, the prognosis is poor in which case palliative necessary.
 The goal is to make your cat as comfortable as possible.
 Chemotherapy or radiation therapy can slow down the growth of the tumour and painkillers can control pain.